Adelic line bundles on quasi-projective varieties: Arithmetic divisors and metrized line bundles

-defines an arithmetic divisor over $X^\an$.
+defines an arithmetic divisor on $X^\an$.
 Both processes keep the properties of being norm-equivariant.

-In the case $k=\ZZ$, a norm-equivariant Green's function or a norm-equivariant metric over a line bundle over $X^\an$ is uniquely determined by its restriction to the disjoint union of the distinguished fibers $X_{v}^\an=X_{\QQ_v}^\an$ over all places $v\leq \infty$.
+In the case $k=\ZZ$, a norm-equivariant Green function or a norm-equivariant metric on a line bundle on $X^\an$ is uniquely determined by its restriction to the disjoint union of the distinguished fibers $X_{v}^\an=X_{\QQ_v}^\an$ over all places $v\leq \infty$.
 This follows from Lemma \ref{density}(2).
-Later one, all Green's functions and metrics in our consideration will be norm-equivariant.
+Later on, all of Green functions and metrics in our consideration will be norm-equivariant.

-\subsection{Analytification of adelic divisors}
+\section{Analytification of adelic divisors}

-The adelic divisors in \S\ref{sec adelic divisors} induce norm-equivariant arithmetic divisors over Berkovich spaces.
+The adelic divisors in \S\ref{sec adelic divisors} induce norm-equivariant arithmetic divisors on Berkovich spaces.
 The goal of this section is to study this analytification process.
 The main result is as follows:

-\begin{proposition} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
+\begin{prop} \kkk Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
 There are canonical injective maps